 Kevin Gowl was Angela's trainer since the start of Paddock Place.
 They were later married in 2013 and became the sole owners and operators of Paddock Place, now named Paddock Place Stables.
 When Angela and Kevin merged their operations, their talents and dedication led Paddock Place Stables to new heights.
 The team began to dominate their competition in nearly every division where they placed their riders.
 Paddock Place Stables has many winning riders and horses under its belt.
 Angela kept those winning horses on the farm and lease them to riders year after year.

-Together, Angela and Kevin, have become a formidable competitive force in the Maryland region.
+Together, Angela and Kevin, became a formidable competitive force in the Maryland region.

 See Angela and Kevin's bios below.